World War II and American animation: Political animation

 Chicken Little (1943) is similar to 5th Column Mouse in that it depicts how the Nazis tried to instill fear into their enemies.
 The cartoon begins with a barnyard scene which introduces the main characters: “Cocky Locky” is depicted as the leader of, “Henny Lenny” is the gossip queen, “Turkey Lurkey” is shown as the educated elite, and “Chicken Little", the dunce.
 The animals are all seen as happy because of a large fence protecting them.
-However, “Foxy Loxy” wants to get in and uses a book entitled "Psychology" to not just get one chicken, but “get them all” by aiming for least intelligent chicken in order to eventually influence the masses.
-It also instructs that if telling a lie, it is best to make it a big one.
+However, “Foxy Loxy” wants to get in and uses a book entitled "Psychology" to not just get one chicken, but “get them all” by aiming for the least intelligent chicken in order to eventually influence the masses.
+It also instructs that, if telling a lie, it is best to make it a big one.
 The fox then convinces Chicken Little that the sky is falling.
 Chicken Little initially convinces the barnyard that the sky is falling, leading to panic.
 Cocky Locky steps onto the scene to calm the situation explaining that Chicken Little was not hit on the head by a piece of the sky.
 The crowd is dispersed with Chicken Little left crying and ashamed.
 The fox then realizes that he must “undermine the faith of the masses in their leaders” according to the psychology book.
 The fox then convinces Henny Lenny and her gossiping crowd that Cocky Locky may be wrong and if so, they will all be killed.
 The fox then convinces Turkey Lurkey and his educated elite that Cocky Locky is displaying “totalitarian tendencies and is trying to dictate to us.”
 The fox next reads, “By the use of flattery, insignificant people can be made to look at themselves as born leaders.”
 Chicken Little is convinced by the fox that everyone will listen to him now and should save all the other animals and tell them what to do.
 When the animals begin to fear for their lives and ask to know what to do, Chicken Little, who is a puppet of the fox, tells them to run to the cave.
 When they all run inside the fox ties a napkin around his neck and announces, “dinner is served.”
 The film quite unashamedly got across the message the dangers of creating panic and not using logic and reason in a time of crisis.
 The book Foxy read early in the film was originally intended to be Mein Kampf, however the producers thought that this might come across as too strong to the audience.